prose-im/prose-pod-api/README.md

 task local:run -- --scenario=demo --ephemeral --api=edge
 ```

-This will run the latest API version, with the demo scenario, in ephemeral mode.
+This will run the _latest_ API version, with the _demo scenario_, in _ephemeral mode_.
 This means that no data will be persisted.
 Every time you restart the API, you will start from the same fresh demo data again.

 The API will be running at [localhost:8080](http://localhost:8080).